Ambatolampy Solar Power Station

 The Ambatolampy Solar Power Station is a 40 MW solar power plant in Madagascar.
 As of April 2022, it was the first grid-connected, privately-funded solar power plant in the country.
 The power plant, which was first commissioned in 2018, underwent expansion from 20 MW to 40 MW, between 2021 and 2022.
-The off-taker of the energy generated at this renewable energy power plant is Jirama, the national electricity utility company.
+The off-taker of the power generated at this renewable energy power plant is Jirama, the national electricity utility company.

 Location

 The power station is located in the town of Ambatolampy, in the Vakinankaratra Region of Madagascar.
 Ambatolampy is located approximately 98 km by road, northeast of Antsirabe, the regional capital city.
 This is approximately 73 km by road, south of Antananarivo, the country's capital and largest city.